 Having too much baking soda can cause a cake to rise way faster than it normally would.
 This will then cause the cake to deflate and it’ll look sunken-in once you pull it out of the oven.

 Not using enough baking soda or baking powder will keep the cake from rising normally.
-You need to make sure that you use the right amount of baking soda or baking powder.
+You need to make sure that you use the right amount of baking soda or baking powder (or an alternative).

 Simply read the recipe closely to avoid making mistakes such as this.
 So long as you don’t try to rush things, it should be easy to get the ingredient amounts correct.

 4 – Adding Eggs at the Wrong Time

 Adding the eggs to the cake mix at the wrong time can cause a cake to deflate.
 You might be wondering why this is the case.

 The eggs need to bond with the other ingredients at the proper time for things to turn out right.
 If you add the eggs too late in the process, then the mix that you’re using might not wind up being in the right state to bake a normal cake.

 When you make a mistake such as this, it’s going to cause the cake to deflate.
 This might not happen depending on certain other factors, but it’s certainly a possibility.